Grilli, Gavorrano

-Grilli is a village in Tuscany, central Italy, administratively a frazione of the comune of Gavorrano, province of Grosseto.
+Grilli is a village in Tuscany, central Italy, administratively a frazione of the municipality of Gavorrano, province of Grosseto.
 At the time of the 2001 census its population amounted to 268.

-Grilli is about 25 km from Grosseto and 10 km from Gavorrano, and it is situated in a plain between the hills of Giuncarico, Caldana and Vetulonia.
-The village was born in the 19th century as an industrial centre related to the mines of Gavorrano.
+Grilli is located about 25 km from Grosseto and 10 km from Gavorrano, situated on a plain between the hills of Giuncarico, Caldana, and Vetulonia.
+The village originated in the 19th century as a centre for artisanal pasta production.

+Geography

+The village is located in the southeastern extremity of the municipality of Gavorrano, near the border with Castiglione della Pescaia.
+It lies on a plain along the old Via Aurelia, roughly midway between the hilltop villages of Giuncarico to the east, Caldana to the west, and Vetulonia to the south.
+The settlement is bordered by the Rigo di Colonna stream, which flows into the Sovata slightly to the east.

+History

+The village developed in the mid-19th century on a plain at the centre of several agricultural estates, including Lupo and Vacchereccia.
+It was the site of the "Grilli" pasta factory, a significant local enterprise that contributed to the growth of the settlement and influenced its toponym.
+The village church was constructed in 1969.